Andry-Smirnov/richmemo/README.md

 initialization
   {$ifdef WINDOWS}
-  Win32RichMemo.NCPaint:=nil;
+  Win32RichMemo.NCPaint := nil;
   {$endif}
 ```

-You can also provide your own implementation of NCPaint.
+You can also provide your own implementation of `NCPaint`.
 However, if you implement proper animated theme drawing, please provide patch.

-The behavior is Windows implementation specific and should not (and will not be) part of RichMemo interface.
+The behavior is Windows implementation specific and should not (and will not be) part of `RichMemo` interface.

 There's additional information about Windows RICHEDIT that can be found at: